 6. How does MDA support neuromuscular disease research?

-As the world’s largest private-sector supporter of neuromuscular disease research, MDA annually funds some 300 research projects, spearheaded by scientists worldwide.
+As the world’s largest private-sector supporter of neuromuscular disease research, MDA annually funds more than 250 research projects, spearheaded by scientists worldwide.

 MDA approves new grants twice a year; see Grants at a Glance for the latest round.
 In addition, MDA’s translational research program represents an innovative way to fund research that’s designed to move new drug targets into the clinic as rapidly and efficiently as possible.
 MDA training grants attract new talent into the area of neuromuscular research.